-The City proposes to address erosion along the west bank of Big Chico Creek, in the City of Chico, in Butte County, California as part of the Project.
+The City proposes to address erosion at a bridge crossing over Big Chico Creek, located in the City of Chico, in Butte County, California as part of the Project.
 The purpose of this report is to identify and describe aquatic resources within the Project's BSA.